fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

     * It still has some use, just not enough to justify a rack instead of a normal case.

 For now, I'm going to keep the rack mount setup with only the office and living room and hook up an old Steam Link I have in the living room for couch gaming.
 I'll also be investigating and testing options for a thin client on an Intel NUC I have lying around.
 That way I have the fewest compromises while distro hopping and have the opportunity to test the tools for all three options.
 Then once I've selected the distro I like and want to run long term, I'll come back to this question and re-evalute my hardware setup again with more information.

+## Trying Each Distro
+### Linux Mint
+* First time on Min 22
+* Having some weird issues with dual webcam setups
+  * May be an issue with the Icron USB over Ethernet adapters, since those worked fine previously